VPRTempo: A Fast Temporally Encoded Spiking Neural Network for Visual Place Recognition: Experimental Setup and Implementation

 \subsection{Evaluation metrics}

-When a query image $q$ is processed by the network, the matched place $\hat{p}$ is the place $i$ that is assigned to the neuron $n_i$ in the $L_O$ with the highest spike amplitude $f_i$:
+When a query image $q$ is processed by the network, the matched place $\hat{p}$ is the place $i$ that is assigned to the neuron $x_i$ in the $L_O$ with the highest neuron state $x_i$:

-Our main metric for overall evaluation of the network is precision at 100\% recall (P@100R) \cite{SchubertVisual}, which was used to determine performance when compared to other state-of-the-art VPR systems.
-P@100R measures the percent of correct matches when the network is forced to match every query image with a reference image.
-Recall at $N$ (R@$N$) measures if the true place is within the top $N$ matches.
-A match is only considered a true positive if it aligns with the exact ground truth, i.e.~there is no ground truth tolerance around the true match.
+Network performance was measured with precision and recall \cite{SchubertVisual}.
+Precision is the accuracy of identified places among all the predictions made, whereas recall is the coverage of true places successfully identified from all possible true places.
+Recall at $N=1$ ($R@1$) measures the percent of correct matches when the network is forced to match every query image with a reference image.
+Recall at $N$ ($R@N$) measures if the true place is within the top $N$ matches.
+A match is only considered a true positive if it aligns with the exact ground truth, i.e.~no ground truth tolerance was employed.